ksallberg/sthlmhaskell/README.md

 sthlmhaskell cloud haskell chat
 ===============================

+<b>You can use CloudExample.hs to see if Cloud Haskell is installed properly.
+Simply runhaskell CloudExample.hs</b>

 for ghc base < 5, download from hackage: <br>
 cabal update <br>
 cabal install cabal-install <br>